Chemical peeling is a

 Post peel care

-The aim of good postoperative care is to prevent or minimize complications and ensure early recovery.
-This is most important in dark skinned patients in whom pigmentary alterations are common.
+Proper postoperative care aims to prevent or minimize complications and ensure early recovery.
+This step is most important in dark-skinned patients in whom pigmentary alterations are common.
 A careful maintenance program is essential to maintain the results of chemical peeling in most patients.

 - Mild soap or a non-soap cleanser may be used.
 If there is crusting, a topical antibacterial ointment should be used to prevent bacterial infection.